NikScherm/MART341-WebDesign/CourseHomework/Assignment14/README.md

 **Framework Integration:**

-Using bootstrap for the layout of the menu area Framework Styling:
+Using bootstrap for the layout of the menu area for overall layout.
+Framework Styling:
 I used the navigation bar with a drop down menu within the bootstrap.